Jo-Mu/TheAmazingSnekGame/README.md

 ==================================
 *Add a clickable menu at the start screen to select single or 2-player...... when I learn how to do that.

 *Oh you thought the obstacles were bad now?
-Well the next I'll add LASERS to target players who survive long enough.
+Well the next I'll add LASERS to target players who survive long enough!